Bars and timeframes

 Sessions and anchoring

 A session is the symbol’s real trading window — and it’s not the same for every contract.
 Equity-index futures, energy, grains, and metals each open and close at different times.
 AskFutures knows each symbol’s actual hours, so anything that’s “session-aware” anchors to the real open and close, not to midnight or a generic clock.
-That matters because several common tools reset or measure relative to the session:| Tool | Anchors to | Example |
+That matters because several common tools reset or measure relative to the session:Session-anchored tools reset at each new session.
+The opening range is

 measured fresh every day; VWAP starts over at the open; a “first trade of the